While this list is not complete, here are some helpful pages with different resources on them!

 Meltdowns and Emotional Regulation

-I posted much more in-depth regarding meltdowns on my Managing and Preventing Meltdowns post, as I presented on it in a conference last year.
+I posted much more in-depth regarding meltdowns on my Managing and Preventing Meltdowns post, as I presented on it in a conference.
 It also has some printables and visuals you can use as well!

 - Understanding Autism, Aggression and Self-Injury: Medical Approaches and Best Support Practices